SUSHMITHAHP/CloudProjects/README.md

 ## Experiment Result Analysis

-To support the experiments, necessary input files were uploaded to Azure Blob Storage.
-The storage structure includes dedicated folders such as InputImages, Zip files to keep resources organized.
-This approach ensures that all experimental runs have access to consistent, well-maintained files, enabling reliable testing, comparison, and validation of results.
+To support the experiments, all necessary input files were uploaded to Azure Blob Storage.
+The storage is organized into dedicated folders, such as InputImages for images and Zip for additional resources, ensuring that files are well-structured and easily accessible.
+This organization guarantees that every experimental run uses consistent and well-maintained data, facilitating reliable testing, comparison, and validation of results.
+The input files includes 100 images covering all supported languages.
+Each image undergoes a series of preprocessing techniques to enhance text extraction.
+The most effective preprocessing method for each image is determined, and the extracted characters from all techniques are stored back in Azure Blob Storage.
+This approach ensures optimized OCR results and maintains a complete record of all processed data for further analysis.

 ### Input Files given to the blob storage: